solar panel maintenance

 4. What’s the warranty coverage

 Detailed warranties covering parts and labour significantly decrease the solar panel maintenance cost.
-Therefore, always review panel performance warranties, inverter coverage, and workmanship.
+Therefore, always review panel performance warranties, inverter coverage, and workmanship, as outlined in the warranty section above.

 Checklist For Solar Panel Maintenance